 Get Organized

 I’ve also found that being super organized is essential to not losing your mind during this transition!
 It had become easy to just go with the flow with Fischer as he got older.
 Now, with both boys, I make sure to get myself organized at night in preparation for the next day.
 It is all about planning ahead!
 I’ve also found that getting up just a bit earlier and getting myself fed and dressed helps immensely.
-There have been plenty of days where we’ve stayed home simply because I couldn’t get myself ready with all the demands placed on me once they were awake.
+There have been plenty of days when we’ve stayed home simply because I couldn’t get myself ready with all the demands placed on me once they were awake.

 Take a Deep Breath (or Two)

-When it all goes to hell in a handbasket, I try to remind myself that it’s NOT.
-A. BIG.
-DEAL.
+When it all goes to hell in a handbasket, I try to remind myself that it’s NOT a big deal.
 If we don’t make it to a playdate or lunch date on time, or at all, life will go on.
 Freaking out or stressing isn’t going to help the situation.
 Instead, it often compounds it.
 This is where showing myself a bit of grace has played a huge part in this transitional period.
 Being flexible is very important!